75u2u/qsim/README.md

 ## Description

-This simulator is used to PIC16f1827.
+This simulator runs in your browser.

 ## Requirement